 What is a Meniscus?

-In a healthy knee joint you have one meniscus on each side of your knee which are named based on the location in relation to the joint.
-The medial meniscus is located on the inside the knee joint (closest to the center of the body) whereas the lateral meniscus is located on the outside of the joint.
+The meniscus is a crescent shaped fibrocartilaginous structure that will partially divide a joint cavity.
+Most commonly these are found in the knee joint but there are also found in a few other smaller joints of the body.
+In a healthy knee joint you will have two complete menisci that are present between the thigh bone (femur) and the shin bone (tibia) and are named based on the location in relation to the joint.
+The medial meniscus is located on the inside the knee joint (closest to the centre of the body) whereas the lateral meniscus is located on the outside of the joint.

 What is a meniscus tear?

 Many people may not have heard the term meniscus tear until they have actually had this injury diagnosed, but terms that are commonly used are "damaged" or "torn" cartilage.
 Meniscus tears usually occur for one of two reasons: either as a result of trauma or from a gradual degeneration of the meniscus either through age or following other knee issues.
 Both forms of the injury usually occur from a form of twisting the knee, however the traumatic injury is more likely to require a larger amount of force to be applied through the joint which can result in further injuries to ligaments in the knee such as ACL ruptures.

 A meniscus can be torn, partially ruptured or totally ruptured with medial tears being the most common reported injury out of the two menisci.
 Meniscal tears are graded depending on how severe your injury is with grade 1 and 2 injuries typically being managed non surgically where as a grade 3 tear will usually result in some form of surgery.
 The actual tear will be categorized by looking at the length, depth and pattern of the tear.

 What are typical symptoms of a meniscus tear?